NESTER: An Adaptive Neurosymbolic Method for Causal Effect Estimation: Related Work

-Another family of methods estimates treatment effects using the idea of backdoor adjustment~\citep{pearl2009causality, neyman2011}.
-Under the assumption of availability of a sufficient adjustment set~\citep{pearl2009causality}, these models rely on fitting conditional probabilities given the treatment variable and a sufficient adjustment set of covariates.
-However, such models are known to suffer from high variance in the estimated treatment effects~\citep{tarnet}.
-Covariate balancing is another technique to control for the confounding bias to estimate treatment effects.
-Weighting techniques perform covariate balancing by assigning weights to each instance based on various techniques (e.g., weighting each instance using propensity score in the inverse probability weighting technique)~\citep{rosenbaum1983central,balancing,overlap,analogue,genetic,matchingon}.
-As noted in ~\citep{balancing}, such methods face challenges with large weights and high-dimensional inputs.
-Besides, leveraging the success of learning-based methods has delivered significantly better performance in recent years.
+\textbf{Matching and Covariate Adjustment Methods:} Early methods for causal effect estimation are primarily based on matching techniques~\cite{neyman-rubin, morgan_winship_2014} where similar samples in treatment and control groups are compared using methods such as nearest neighbor matching~\cite{stuart2010matching} and propensity score matching~\cite{rosenbaum1983central}.
+For example, in nearest neighbor matching, for each sample in the treatment group, the nearest point from the control group w.r.t.
+Euclidean distance is identified, and the difference in observed outcomes between the treatment and corresponding control group samples is the estimate of causal effect.
+However, such matching techniques do not scale to high-dimensional data~\cite{matching}.
+Another family of methods estimates causal effects using covariate adjustment~\cite{pearl2009causality}.
+Assuming the availability of a sufficient adjustment set, these models fit conditional probabilities given the treatment variable and a sufficient adjustment set.
+Such models are, however, known to suffer from high variance in the estimated causal effects~\cite{tarnet}.
+Covariate balancing through weighting is another technique to control the confounding bias in estimating causal effects~\cite{rosenbaum1983central,overlap,genetic,matchingon}.
+As noted in~\cite{balancing}, such methods face challenges with large weights and high-dimensional inputs.
+Besides, leveraging the success of learning-based methods has yielded significantly better performance in recent years.